-It is never ceases to amaze me how the branches of my family tree reach out through the Western District and entwine with the branches of other family trees.
-The roots of each tree are different but the branches come together by way of marriage.
+It never ceases to amaze me how the branches of my family tree reach out through the Western District and entwine with the branches of other family trees.
+The roots of each tree are different, but the branches come together by way of marriage.
 In this month’s Passing of the Pioneers, two of the families represented have links to two of my own families.

 William LUXTON – Died June 4, 1903 at North Hamilton.
 William Luxton was born in Devonshire, England about 1819.
 He arrived in South Australia around 1846 before moving to Macarthur, Victoria in the 1850s where he remained until his death.
 He had four daughters still alive at the time of his death including Mrs T.R.
 Oliver (Margaret Luxton) who was the sister-in-law of Elizabeth Oliver (wife of Reuben Harman) and Mary Oliver (wife of Jonathan Harman).